 Based on the techniques in Table 3.2-2, the mAs for the types of equipment were calculated for each view in the same manner as presented in section 3.3.4 above.
-The use of this calculation is considered claimant favorable.
 Table 3.3.5-1 lists the reference organ used to approximate the organ analogue doses.